-See the new look Lagoon of Light following a £500,000 refurbishment.
-Home to an array of eye-catching new species, colourful tropical fish and our very own juvenile Zebra sharks who were born and bred at The Deep this stunning new exhibit is a must see!
+The Lagoon of Light following is home to an array of eye-catching new species, colourful tropical fish, amazing new corals and large mangrove trees as well as our very own juvenile Zebra sharks who were born and bred at The Deep!

 Learn more about how this exhibit has been created and hear fascinating facts about the fish who live here at 12pm, 2pm and 4pm each day.